QuantEcon/lecture-python-intro/lectures/prob_dist.md

 The formula for the mean is $(n+1)/2$, and the formula for the variance is $(n^2 - 1)/12$.

-Now let's evaluate the PMF
+Now let's evaluate the PMF:

 ```{code-cell} ipython3
 u.pmf(1)